 Saturday morning we planned to start with the Anne Frank house.
 We took some time getting ready, showering (for the first time since Thursday) and eating our leftover pizza from the night before for breakfast.
 Then I used my freshly charged phone to figure out how to get there.
 We had to wait in line, but it was actually not raining so it was pretty nice.
 We waited around an hour and a half, which really wasn’t that bad.

 I’ve never seen a cat sleep like this in real life!

 You can really see how crooked the buildings are!

 Photography is not allowed in the museum, and understandably so, I think.
 The building looks modern on the outside, as it is built around the original building of Oscar Frank’s office and the Secret Annex.
 He requested that the rooms be left unfurnished, so to keep it interesting and informative they are filled with photographs, quotes from Anne’s diary, and short video interviews.
 It was really amazing seeing the actual space where she wrote her now-famous diary.
-It’s probably been almost a decade since I’ve read it (jeez I sound old being able to say that) but now I really want to read it again.
+It has probably been almost a decade since I’ve read it, but now I really want to read it again.
 What I found both amazing and tragic about all of it was that she dreamed of being a published author, and as a result of her situation she achieved just that, but it also resulted in her death.
-Also she was so mature and intelligent for her age!
+Also, she was so mature and intelligent for her age!
 I was amazed at the amount of surviving photographs they had of everyone and everything from that time.
 It works really well with the museum.
-At the end, they have her actual diary along with pages of her writings and the draft of her book.
+At the end, the museum has her actual diary along with pages of her writings and the draft of her book.
 I highly recommend going to the Anne Frank House, even if it means standing in line!
 You can get tickets ahead of time online, so if you can you should do that.

 The side of the Anne Frank House.
 The top part is actually apartments that are probably super expensive.